jurkovicmartin/Wordle/README.md

 Word lists were taken from https://github.com/kkrypt0nn/wordlists.
 Another key component of word selecting is Stanza package.
 With this package testing for suitable nouns is done.

-GUI was made with CutomTktnter.
+GUI was made with CutomTkinter.

 *Note: Some not totally suitable word could get through the testing.*